AthirsonSilva/go-task-list/README.md

 ## Prerequisites

 - Go 1.20 or higher
-- MongoFB (or any other preferred database)
+- MongoDB (or any other preferred database)
 - [Gin](https://gin-gonic.com/) (Go router and dispatcher)

 ## Getting Started